Code-Institute-Submissions/CobraKai/README.md

 * I tested my media queries and responsive design using the dev tools on chrome, as you can see the tablet view [here](assets/images/media-query-tablet-index.png) for the index page.

 * I tested my media queries for the mobile view using dev tools which can be seen [here](assets/images/media-query-mobile-index.png)

+* I had to make sure the navigation bar links were interactive and when clicked brought me to a different page and this can be shown [here](assets/images/test-navbar.png).
+The link under the navigation link became underlined and when clicked brought me to a the gallery page.

+* When testing the social media icons, I clicked on them and they opened up the corresponding social media platform on a new page which is what I expected to happen so I knew that they worked.

 -CSS validator, HTML validator
 -testing client stories from UX section